St. Patrick's Day is right around the corner but there is still time to try your hand at making authentic corned beef for the holiday.

 Corned beef is a preparation in which a cut of beef, traditionally the brisket, is cured in a brine solution along with various seasonings, and then slowly simmered until it's tender and flavorful.
 Although the exact beginnings of corned beef are unknown, it most likely came about when people began preserving meat through salt-curing.
 Corned beef remains popular in the United Kingdom and countries with British culinary traditions.
 Contrary to popular belief, corned beef is not considered an Irish national dish, but originates as part of St. Patrick's Day celebrations in Irish-American culture.

-The Organic Butcher carries pickling spices for your convenience but you can also make your own.
 The following is a recipe from Charcuterie: The Craft of Salting, Smoking and Curing for both the spice mix and home curing.

 Combine peppercorns, mustard seeds and coriander seeds in a small dry pan.
 Place over medium heat and stir until fragrant, being careful not to burn them; keep lid handy in case seeds pop.
 Crack peppercorns and seeds in mortar and pestle or with the side of a knife on cutting board.